An Old Friend

 Healing will take time.
 It is a journey that will take everything you have, but believe me, you are stronger than you realise and you will get through.

-Even if you feel as though you are broken and like nothing will fix you – remember, deep inside you are whole, and you are connected to the same source of life as all of nature, and like a tree you will find a way to grow, to heal and to transform the old into something new.
+Even if you feel as though you are broken and like nothing will fix you – remember, deep inside you are whole and you are connected to the same source of life as all of nature.
+Like a tree, you will find a way to heal, to grow and to transform the old into something new.

-Like a tree, the journey will give you roots that go deep into the earth, and branches that stretch high into the sky.
+Like a tree, the journey will give you roots that go deep and a mighty crown of branches that reach high into the sky.

 Thank you, my old friend, for giving me the strength to go on.